 This brochure is intended as a general guide to our private client offering.
 We would always encourage prospective clients to contact their most convenient Sovereign office for an initial consultation.
-This will be given without fee or commitment.
 Should you choose to proceed, we will provide accurate time and cost estimates before undertaking any work on your behalf.